 The study was centered around children with asthma and allergies.
 They interviewed more than 319,000 teens ages 13 and 14 from 51 countries, and more than 181,000 kids ages 6 and 7 from 31 countries.

-One of the study questions was centered around what the kids ate on a daily basis.
-It seems that they consumed fast foods on an average of three times a week.
+One of the study questions centered on what the kids ate on a daily basis.
+It seems that they consumed fast foods an average of three times a week.
 “The study adds to a growing body of evidence of the possible harms of fast foods,” said study co-author Hywel Williams, a professor of dermato-epidemiology at the University of Nottingham, in England.
 “Whether the evidence we have found is strong enough to recommend a reduction of fast food intake for those with allergies is a matter of debate,” he added.

 “These findings are important,” Williams said, “because this is the largest study to date on allergies in young people across the world and the findings are remarkably consistent globally for both boys and girls, regardless of family income.
 If true, the findings have big public health implications given that these allergic disorders appear to be on the increase and because fast food is so popular.”
 However, Williams cautioned that fast food might not be causing these problems.
 “It could be due to other factors linked to behavior that we have not measured, or it could be due to biases that occur in studies that measure disease and ask about previous food intake,” he continues.